Migrants not always successful

 M.L.: Did you find a solution?

 S.E.: There is no one universal solution.
-Every time you have to deal with a specific situation, that’s why it’s very creating issue.
+Every time you have to deal with a specific situation, that’s why it’s a very creating issue.

 E.Ł.: What’s about the title “It’s Been a Long Way, Baby…”.
 Was it your or curators’ idea?